Ada for the curious

 One of the good ideas that Ada adopted from Pascal is the fact that array indices can come from any enumerable, bounded type.
 So it doesn’t matter whether you believe array indices should start with 0 or 1.
 You define how they start.
 And whether they use integers at all.

-Here is an example where we use integers within a specific range to define a DNA strand sequenced from position 600 to 900:
+Here is an example where we use integers within a specific range as index:

 others => Unknown